 When the blend of dip powder has completely hardened, we recommend using a 100/180 coarse grit buffer to achieve your preferred nail thickness then using the 240/280 fine grit foam buffer provided in our kits to finish off smoothing the surface.
 The more the nail surface area is buffed with the 240/280 grit foam buffer, the smoother and shinier nails will appear after applying Step 4 Sealer.

 After buffing, use a lint-free cloth saturated with alcohol to wipe the nails clean.
 Be sure to get every crevice of the nails, including the surface area near the cuticles to remove any debris.
 Wait a few minutes for the alcohol to dry, before continuing.

 PRO TIP: If you are washing your hands at this step, be diligent to let your nails dry thoroughly before moving on to applying the second coat of Activator.
 Although it may not be visible to the naked eye, your nails may still be wet beneath the top surface (dip powder is porous after all).
 This moisture can interfere with the Activator and Sealer reacting to each other appropriately and may result in foggy, or matte-looking nails... and we don't want that.

 Watch Your Brush Technique

 Apply the second coat of Step 3 Activator.
-Allow 4-5 minutes for the second coat of Step 3 Activator to penetrate the blend of dip powder before applying Step 4 Sealer in quick thin strokes.
+Allow 4-5 minutes for the second coat of Step 3 Activator to penetrate the blend of dip powder (PRO TIP: use a lint-free wipe to remove any excess Activator on the surface of the nail) before applying Step 4 Sealer in quick thin strokes.